2011 Ukrainian Amateur Cup

 The 2011 Ukrainian Amateur Cup was the sixteenth annual season of Ukraine's football knockout competition for amateur football teams.
 The competition started on 16 August 2011 and concluded on 12 November 2011.

+The cup holders SC Beregvidek Berehove did not enter.

+Participated clubs

+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).